 who were swallowed alive by the sinkhole also died.
 They were not brought down into some

-Even in our day, sinkholes have swallowed up people alive, and they died (perished) as they
+in our day, sinkholes have swallowed up people alive, and they died (perished) as they were

-which time they suffered the wrath of God.
-The last mention of wrath pretty much sums up
+time they suffered the wrath of God.
+The last mention of wrath pretty much sums up their history

-their history and their ultimate fate as a nation.
-Not only did many physically die, but their
+and their ultimate fate as a nation.
+Not only did many physically die, but their nations (Israel and

-words which the LORD of hosts had sent by His Spirit through the former prophets; therefore
+hosts had sent by his Spirit through the former prophets.
+Therefore, great anger came from

 But, the wrath of God is not just reserved for His ancient chosen nation, for Jeremiah makes it